Harry96444/MicroServices-SpringBoot/README.md

 # MicroServices-SpringBoot
-This is a project of microservices using springboot.
+This is a project of microservices using Springboot.
+This project contains use of microservices at advanced level.
+This project has various Microservices/Modules which are interconnected.